 An example of timbre is the warm tone of Nat King Cole’s voice.

-Origin: Fr, timbre, earlier, sound of a bell from MFr, ball struck by a hammer from OFr, a kind of drum < LGr tymbanon < Gr tympanon: see tympan
+Origin: Fr, timbre, earlier, sound of a bell from MFr, ball struck by a hammer from OFr, a kind of drum from Late Greek tymbanon from Glassical Greek tympanon: see tympan